zalando/zalenium/README.md

 ### Why?

-*Thanks for open sourcing this.
-Our test suite run time has dropped from more than an hour to six minutes." — [@TKueck](https://twitter.com/Tkueck/status/887425829273088000)*
+> Thanks for open sourcing this.
+Our test suite run time has dropped from more than an hour to six minutes. — [@TKueck](https://twitter.com/Tkueck/status/887425829273088000)

 We know how complicated it is to:
 * Have a stable grid to run UI tests with Selenium